port-labs/self-service-actions-examples/github-workflows/opsgenie/README.md

         },
         "description": {
           "title": "Description",
-          "description": "escription field of the incident that is generally used to provide a detailed information about the incident.", "type": "string",
+          "description": "Description field of the incident that is generally used to provide a detailed information about the incident.", "type": "string",
           "maxLength": 15000
         },